|

 adopted by the eastern suburbs surfing community from Bondi to Maroubra.

+Life was good as The Sunsets.
 We went on a John Harrigan Surf City tour with

 Billy Thorpe and the Aztecs (Johnny Dick was Thorpe’s